aaadriano/CryptoProject/content/post/2021-01-07-proposed-model/index.md

 How many combinations is that?
 Well, you have probability $\frac{1}{16}$ of randomly guessing the first digit correctly.
 You have a  $\frac{1}{16}$*$\frac{1}{16}$=$\frac{1}{256}$ chance of guessing the first and second digits correctly.
 From here, we infer that our chances of guessing every digit correctly is $\frac{1}{16^{48}}$, which is a massive, massive number that I am not sure what we can call.
 For a your typical home computer to find this number, it would take would take thousands of years to mine a new block alone.

 Now, imagine that we can try 0-f on our first digit at the same time.
-That would require a quentum computer that
+That would require a quantum computer that could consider

 Whew.
 Now that we can build an oracle and run a Grover Algorithm, we can move on to the next portion of this project [here](https://wucrypto-project.netlify.app/).